Read documents in Word

 If there are comments in the document, you’ll see a comment hint in the margin.
 Click it to read that comment.
 To see all of the comments, click View > Show Comments.

-To add your own comments, right-click wherever you want the comment to appear, click New Comment, and type in the comment balloon.
+To add your own comments, select the content you want to comment about and right-click it, then click New Comment, and type in the comment balloon that appears.

 Tip Other options on the View list open the Navigation Pane, change the column width or background color, and switch from columns to a conventional layout.